 Put systems in place to help you fulfil your responsibilities.
-Practical problems, for example with payments or delivery of stock, can put a serious strain on the relationship and could make you liable for damage suffered by the agent or distributor.
+Practical problems, for example with payments or delivery of stock, can put a serious strain on the relationship and could make you liable for losses or damage suffered by the agent or distributor.

 Finally, communicate regularly.
 This helps you identify potential problems at an early stage, making it more likely you will resolve them before the consequences become serious.

 4. Can someone become my agent without an explicit agreement?

 Yes, there are a number of ways in which this can happen.
 For example, if you allow someone to act as if they are your agent, you may well create an agency relationship even without an explicit agreement.

 The safest option in such circumstances is to create a written agreement.
 This will clarify what the relationship is and what each party's rights and responsibilities are.
 Otherwise, you might find that you have unwittingly given the agent rights or authority you did not intend to give.

 Note that self-employed agents (ie an agent who isn't your employee) in the EU acting in relation to goods have certain statutory rights.
 Some of these can be contracted out of, some cannot, but all of them need to be considered.
 Note that once the Brexit transition period has ended these rights may change.

 5. What are the key elements of an agency agreement?